tonybajan/enmerkar/README.rst

 Using the Middleware
 --------------------

-To use the Babel middleware, add it to the list of ``MIDDLEWARE_CLASSES`` in your settings module.
-If you're also using Django's own ``LocaleMiddleware`` to vary the locale based on user preference, the Babel middleware must be inserted after the Django one:
+To use the enmerkar middleware, add it to the list of ``MIDDLEWARE_CLASSES`` in your settings module.
+If you're also using Django's own ``LocaleMiddleware`` to vary the locale based on user preference, the enmerkar middleware must be inserted after the Django one:

 .. code-block:: python